 Algorithm 2 calls a K-armed bandit algorithm as a subroutine.
-To this end, we use the KL-based arm-elimination algorithm, a slight modification of Algorithm 2 in [22]: it implements an elimination tournament with confidence regions based on the KL-divergence between probability distributions.
-The interested reader can find the pseudo-code in Algorithm 4 contained in Appendix J.
+To this end, we use the KL-based arm-elimination algorithm (a slight modification of Algorithm 2 in [22]) described in Algorithm 4 in Appendix I. It implements an elimination tournament with confidence regions based on the KL-divergence between probability distributions.

-Combining this with the squaring trick, a modification of the doubling trick that reduces the number of partitions from $\log T$ to $\log \log T$, the SCB algorithm, described in Algorithm 3, repeatedly calls Algorithm 2 but force-terminates if an increasing threshold is reached.
+Combining this with the squaring trick, a modification of the doubling trick that reduces the number of partitions from $\log T$ to $\log \log T$, the SCB algorithm, described in Algorithm 3, repeatedly calls Algorithm 2 but forceterminates if an increasing threshold is reached.
 If it terminates early, then the identified arm is played against itself until the threshold is reached.